austin-taylor/flare/README.md

 ---------
 Designed for elasticsearch and Suricata, elasticBeacon will connect to your elasticsearch server, retrieve all IP addresses and identify periodic activity.

+You may need to forward port 9200 to your localhost with **ssh -NfL 9200:localhost:9200 user@x.x.x.x**

 ```python
 from flare.analytics.command_control import elasticBeacon